DevExpress/devextreme-documentation/concepts/05 Widgets/PolarChart/10 Visual Elements/020 Series Points/10 Series Points.md

 A series point is a visual representation of a series' data point.
-Because the **PolarChart** widget supports numerous series types, which represent and organize data in different ways, the visual representation of a data point differs from one type to another.
+Because the **PolarChart** UI component supports numerous series types, which represent and organize data in different ways, the visual representation of a data point differs from one type to another.

 ![Series Points](/images/ChartJS/Polar_Series_Points.png)